 I focus my training on two types of exercise Aerobic or “with oxygen”, is an exercise that requires increased oxygen intake and Anaerobic, or “without oxygen”, is an exercise of such intensity that the body must use natural chemicals instead of oxygen to draw its energy.

 Cycling is mostly an aerobic exercise till your heart rate moves above the aerobic zone, then it becomes an anaerobic exercise.

-To get the right mix of Aerobic and anaerobic exercises throughout a week of commuting, I use a number of different training drills during a week, there are drills that works great.
+To get the right mix of aerobic and anaerobic exercises throughout a week of commuting, I use a number of different training drills during a week, there are drills that work great.

 - Cycling intervals – On a flat road do six to eight three minute intervals at your threshold heart rate (you need to know your threshold heart rate) with three-minutes rest between.
 Do this once or twice a week.

 - Cadence Drills – One or two other days a week, do cadence drills: crank at the highest cadence you can sustain (110-120 rpm is good).
 Do 40 seconds on 20 rest, repeating 4 times for one set.
 Do three sets.

 - Sprints – Warm-up 5 minutes – go as hard as you can for 10 seconds – go easy for 2 minutes – repeat for a total of 10 sprints and recovery periods cool-down for 5 minutes – this is a great drill to do between stop signs or traffic lights.

 - Hard, steady-state aerobics – a warm-up for 5 minutes – increase your pace you are moving at 75 to 80 percent of your maximum heart rate subtract your age from 220.
 If you can not measure your heart rate, just go at a pace that forces you to breathe deeply and rhythmically.
 You should be able to carry on short snatches of conversation. maintain the pace for 20 minutes – cool down for 5 minutes – do this 2 to 3 times a week